/terms/fluency-optimization · 6 min read · intermediate

 Status in 2026

 Fluency Optimization is widely recommended in 2026 GEO and SEO guides as a basic content-quality discipline.
-The paper's actual finding is narrower: under specific 2023 testbed conditions (GPT-3.5-turbo, top-5 Google sources, temperature=0.7, 5 responses per query), the LLM-prompted Fluency Optimization intervention raised PAWC from 19.5 to 25.1.
-Replication on 2026 commercial AI engines (ChatGPT-5, Perplexity, Claude, Copilot, Gemini) has not been isolated by public study.
-PAWC scores are experimental signal under specific conditions, not citation-rate multipliers for current engines.
+The paper's actual finding is narrower: under specific 2023 testbed conditions (GPT-3.5-turbo, top-5 Google sources, temperature=0.7, 5 responses per query), the LLM-prompted Fluency Optimization intervention raised PAWC from 19.3 to 24.7.
+Whether the 24.7 standalone result, or the more-than-5.5% Fluency-plus-Statistics combination effect, reproduces on 2026 commercial AI engines (ChatGPT-5, Perplexity, Claude, Copilot, Gemini) has not been isolated by public study; the scores are experimental signal under the paper's specific testbed, not citation-rate multipliers for any current engine.

 How to apply